Tips for Parents Who Are Starting Late for College Savings

 • Encourage your child to take advantage of advanced placement (AP) credits during their junior and senior years of high school, as many colleges will count those as college credit hours.
 The more credits your child starts with in college, the fewer they may need to take and pay for during college years.

 • Explore what grants are available for your child.
-Grants are funds that don’t need to be paid back.
+Grants for college are funds that don’t need to be paid back.

 • Help your child apply for scholarships.
 School counselors can often help with this endeavor and, by doing so, your child can go after opportunities that may be lesser known.